-Their client list includes Hootsuite, Lewis Howes and many more.
+Their client list includes Hootsuite, Lewis Howes, and many more big names.

-I am also Thinkific Expert.
-I used to host my online courses on Thinkific (technically you still can purchase my courses on Thinkific but I don’t link to my school anymore).
+I used to be a Thinkific Expert and hosted my online courses on Thinkific (technically you still can purchase my courses on Thinkific, but I don’t link to the school anymore).

 Why did I change?

-For me deal breaker was lack of customization options for checkout.
-Yes I could have hired someone to customize it for my business but that would have just been a hassle.
-This was also time before I was using dedicated shopping cart like Thrivecart (read my Thrivecart Review).
+I could have hired someone to customize it for my business but that would have just been a hassle.

-- Linkedin integration (fantastic if you are certification program)
+- Linkedin integration (fantastic if you have a certification program)

 So I guess you want to know where my courses are hosted now?

-Reason is their checkout experience which is awesome but if you want even further customization I highly recommend Thrivecart, read my Thrivecart Review here.
-Why should you even think about checkout experience?
+The reason is their awesome checkout experience, but if you want even further checkout customization I highly recommend Thrivecart, read my Thrivecart Review here.
+That is where many sales are lost.

-If I had to move online course platform right now I would choose Podia for sure.
-I just really like their user-interface and support I’ve received from them as a partner and course creator.
+If I had to move my online courses to a new platform, I would choose Podia for sure.
+I just really like their user-interface, super smooth checkout popup and support I’ve received from them as a partner and course creator.